liquidcronos/praeflexbot_website/_docs/kinematics.md

 This section offers a short overview of the kinematics as well as important coordinate systems of the TriPed.\\
 It assumes that one is already familiar with robotic kinematics and the general terminology.
 If this is not the case, [this page](http://motion.cs.illinois.edu/RoboticSystems/Kinematics.html) offers a short tutorial.
+A full specification of the TriPeds transformations can be downloaded below.

 ## Kinematic Structure of a Leg
 Each leg is a so called hybrid chain whose kinematic structure is pictured below.